Karamya/joker/README.md

 ## Generated jokes

 Here comes the fun part.
 Here are some examples of the generated jokes.

-`A zombie walks into a bar. the bartender says, Hey, we don't serve food in here.`

-`What do you call a fish with no eyes?
-No idea`

-`I was going to make a joke about the movie Titanic, but I didn't want to go on.`

-`What do you call a Mexican who runs for Christmas?
-A secret enemy.`

-`What do you call a man with no arms and no legs, but only one dog in the bedroom to record?
-An interracist.`

-`I was going to make a joke about the movie Titanic, but I didn't want to go on.`

-`I have a problem with my mom.
-It's gonna be so great.`

-`Why did the blonde stare at her windows for hours?
-First she liked it.`

-`What do you call a cat who flies a plane?
-A pilot.`

-`What do you get if you cross a snowman with an Irishman?
-Wouldn't worry about it.`

-`What do you call a cow with no eyes?
-Disappointment`

-`How many hipsters does it take to change a  light bulb?
-Only one but I have no idea how they got in there`

 ```
 A zombie walks into a bar. the bartender says, Hey, we don't serve food in here.